projectdiscovery/freeport/README.md

 # freeport

-Extended and revisited version of https://github.com/phayes/freeport - Get a free port from the OS
+Extended and revisited version of `https://github.com/phayes/freeport` - Get a free port from the OS.